Kotlin/KEEP/proposals/local-delegated-properties.md

 ## Open questions

-- How property metadata should be linked to ldp: staticaly or dinamically?
+- How property metadata should be linked to local delegated properties: statically or dynamically?

 ```
 fun test() {
     val prop: Int by Delegate() //Is property metadata created on each invocation of 'test' function or just once?